 When our first competitive coach came to Arborg, she proposed the idea of starting precision teams – which wasn’t a new concept.
 Most of the older girls in private lessons were on the Arborg precision team.
 However, these teams would be competitive – and open to the skaters in CanFigure.

 I was part of the oldest team, and we were a mighty team of eight – ranging in age from 12 to 14 years old.
 Two sister acts made half the team.
 Including my sister and me.

-To prepare for competition our coach, Joanne, said we would guest skate at ice shows around the Interlake.
+To prepare for competition our coach, Joanne, suggested we guest skate at ice shows around the Interlake region.

 But first – costumes.
 The younger groups wore all black with gold sequence.
-However, our team chose a different direction.
+However, our team went a different direction.
 Looking back at photos, they were definitely memorable.

 Rather than dresses, we wore black bodysuits.
 With a detachable black half-skirt, hot pink cumber belt, silver lapels and – to finish of the ensemble – black leotards and a hot pink bow tie.

 It reminded me of my jazz dancing costume – we were only missing the black top hat, tails, and white gloves.

 At the time, I loved the outfits.
 But when we competed at our first competition – the 1989 Interlake Regional Precision Competition – we didn’t have team jackets.
 The judges marked our compulsory elements while we skated in baggy sweatshirts and cable knit sweaters.